ReedyChen/DatabaseSystemProject/README.md

 1. Install tabulate using `pip install tabulate`.
 2. Install flask using `pip install flask`.
 3. At the file directory, run `export FLASK_APP=web.py`
-4. Then run `Flask run`, then open `http://127.0.0.1:5000` in your web browser, this should open the app
+4. Then run `Flask run`, and open `http://127.0.0.1:5000` in your web browser, this should open the app

 ## Notice
 Any data which is not avalible in the database is assigend with value of -1.